steveoro/goggles_main/README.md

 ## Contributing
 1. Clone the project.
+2. Make a new custom branch for your changes, naming the branch accordingly (i.e. use prefixes like: `feature-`, `fix-`, `upgrade-`, ...).
+3. When you think you're done, make sure you type `guard` (+`Enter`) and wait for the whole spec suite to end.
-2. Make a pull request based on the branch most relevant to you; make sure your branch has a local build fully green (:green_heart:) before submitting the PR.
+4. Make sure your branch is locally green (:green_heart:) before submitting the pull request.
-3. Await the PR's review by the maintainers.
+5. Await the PR's review by the maintainers.

 ## License